 What are your organization’s economic moats?
 If you don’t know what capabilities help the company protect or expand its market share, find out.
 This knowledge will help you make informed security decisions and will allow you to be a more persuasive participant in risk discussions.
 As Gunnar pointed out, “the two most important things in infosec are identifying what kind of moat your business has and then defending that moat.”

-Information security professionals often complain that executives ignore their advice.
+Cybersecurity professionals often complain that executives ignore their advice.
 There could be many reasons for this.
 One explanation might be that you are presenting your concerns or recommendations in the wrong business context.
-You’re more likely to be heard if you relate the risks to an economic moat relevant to your company.
+You’re more likely to be heard if you relate risks to an economic moat relevant to your company.

-A common approach to emphasizing the importance of information security is based on the notion that a data breach can tarnish the company’s brand.
-In many cases, the reality shows that the business doesn’t actually suffer in the long term, and in some cases the attention brought by the breach could actually help the company.
-However, even if the company might suffer in the short term, an argument based on brand tarnishing could fall on deaf ears if the organization doesn’t consider its brand a competitive advantage.
+A common approach to emphasizing the importance of cybersecurity is to focus on the brand-tarnishing repercussions of a data breach.
+However, businesses don’t always suffer in the long term, and in some cases the attention brought by the breach could actually help the company.
+Even if the company might suffer in the short term, an argument based on brand tarnishing could fall on deaf ears if the organization doesn’t consider its brand a competitive advantage.

 Security in Support of Sustainable Competitive Advantages